Dinesh6777/Healbook/README.md

 + Alert on needed tests and advises etc.
 + Detect herbs/plant species with Camera. - https://github.com/lobe (Machine Learning Made Easy)

-#Where medical information comes from
+# Where medical information comes from
 Medical information on health4all comes from high-quality websites, medical professionals, youtube conent and search results.
-We find and analyze health-related information from high-quality sites across the web.
+1. We find and analyze health-related information from high-quality sites across the web.
-Teams of healthcare professionals carefully review and refine the information.
+2. Teams of healthcare professionals carefully review and refine the information.
-If you search for a symptom, you could find a section called "Health conditions related to this search."
-This section comes from search results and our Knowledge Graph.
+3. If you search for a symptom, you could find a section called "Health conditions related to this search."
+This section comes from search results and build a Knowledge Graph over time.
 We check these results for relevance.